 The NPM must forward a copy of a receipt of deposit for the escrow payments to the OAG along with the signed and notarized NPM Certificate.

 Only brand families that have been certified and included in the Certified Brands Directory may be stamped, offered for sale, possessed for sale or sold in Colorado.
 Brands not included in the Certified Brands Directory will be considered contraband and can be confiscated and destroyed.

-After July 31, 2009, only fire-safe cigarettes may be sold or offered for sale in the State of Colorado, or sold or offered for sale to persons located in the State of Colorado.
-After that date, the manufacturer must file a Fire-Safe certification AND the TPM Certification to be included in the Certified Brands Directory.
+Only fire-safe cigarettes may be sold or offered for sale in the State of Colorado, or sold or offered for sale to persons located in the State of Colorado.
+Manufacturers must file a Fire-Safe certification AND the TPM Certification to be included in the Certified Brands Directory.
 Click here to see the Fire-Safe Cigarettes page.